 The Grace Elizabeth Shallit Memorial Lecture series is funded by the Grace Elizabeth Shallit endowment and hosted by the Department of Anthropology at Brigham Young University.
 This annual lecture aims to bring some of the leading thinkers in archaeology to campus to present their research.
 In addition, students are able to interact personally with the speakers, providing them an opportunity to learn from and network with prominent scholars in the discipline.

-For a comprehensive collection of historical lectures in the department, including the yearly Shallit Lecture videos, please visit our Youtube Channel.
+For a collection of some of our lectures in the department, including Shallit Lecture videos, please visit our Youtube Channel.
 Also, for further details on upcoming events and lectures, visit our Facebook Page.